uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 ### Adult Dependants’ Grant

-If an adult depends on you financially, you can apply for an [Adult Dependants’ Grant](https://www.gov.uk/adult-dependants-grant)<span style="text-decoration:underline;">
-</span>of up to £3,094.
+If an adult depends on you financially, you can apply for an [Adult Dependants’ Grant](https://www.gov.uk/adult-dependants-grant) of up to £3,094.

 ### Disabled Students’ Allowances (DSAs)